AlbertoSpinella/des-3des-js/README.md

  - Run `npm ci` to install dependencies

 ## 2. Run tests
- - Run `npm t` for complessive test
+ - Run `npm run test:os` for complessive test
- - Run `npm run test:correctness` for correctness test
+ - Run `npm run test:correctness:os` for correctness test
- - Run `npm run test:nist` for nist test
+ - Run `npm run test:nist:os` for nist test
- - Run `npm run test:random` for test with random keys & plaintexts
+ - Run `npm run test:random:os` for test with random keys & plaintexts

-Note: depending on your OS, you must choose `lin` or `win`.
+Note: depending on your OS, you must replace `os` with `lin` or `win`.
 Check `package.json` to find exact scripts

 ## 3. How it works
 ### general